 Doctors believe scleroderma is caused by the immune system mistakenly attacking the body's own tissues.
 The immune system attack causes inflammation and triggers the body to make too much collagen.
-Too much collagen causes the skin, and sometimes the internal organs, to become hard and tight.
-Researchers aren't sure what triggers this autoimmune response.
+Excess collagen causes the skin, and sometimes the internal organs, to become hard and tight.
+Researchers are not sure what triggers this autoimmune response.
 Both genetics and environment may play a role.

 These factors may increase the risk of scleroderma:

-- Gender -- About three times more women than men get scleroderma.
+- Gender.
+About 3 times more women than men get scleroderma.

-- Age -- scleroderma is most common among people between the ages of 20 - 50.
+- Age.
+Scleroderma is most common among people between the ages of 20 to 50.
 It is relatively rare in children.

-- Blood tests -- may find higher levels of antibodies made by the immune system.
+- Blood tests, to look for higher levels of antibodies made by the immune system.

-- Chest X ray or pulmonary function test -- may find lung damage.
+- Chest X ray or pulmonary function test, to assess lung damage.

-- MRI or CT scan -- often finds early signs of damage to the muscles and internal organs.
+- MRI or CT scan, to determine whether there is damage to the muscles and internal organs.

 Many early scleroderma symptoms are like those of other connective-tissue diseases, such as rheumatoid arthritis, lupus, and polymyositis.
 When someone has more than one of these diseases, it is called mixed connective-tissue disease.

 Although no one knows how to prevent scleroderma, you can take steps to avoid getting infections when you have scleroderma.
 Your doctor may recommend: